-With the vast amounts of information available in our “connected” online world of websites, blogs and social media, being able to find relevant high-quality content continues being the underlying principle in search engine optimization (SEO).
-People are searching for more information on their computers, tablets and smartphones every day, and they expect to find that information quickly and effortlessly.
+With the vast amounts of information available in our “connected” online world of websites, blogs, and social media, being able to find relevant high-quality content continues to be the underlying principle in search engine optimization (SEO).
+People are searching for more information on their computers, tablets, and smartphones every day, and they expect to find that information quickly and effortlessly.

 Google Hummingbird algorithm

 One of the biggest providers of search results is, you guessed it, Google.
 In order to continue providing users with relevant, high-quality search results in a quick and precise manner, Google has recently updated its search algorithm.

 Coined “Hummingbird” (perhaps for the creature’s quick and precise characteristics), the new algorithm for search engine optimization has been designed and engineered in focusing more on a search query’s overall meaning, rather than on the individual keywords that it’s comprised of.

 Google’s new Hummingbird search algorithm now focuses more on a search query’s overall meaning, rather than on the individual keywords that it’s comprised of.